Glossary of Telescope Terms:

 Dew Cap: A small shroud on the front of a refractor to stop dew forming on the cold glass of the Object Glass.

-Dobson Mounting: A type of AZ mounting using simple plywood box sections and dec axes made of a stout tube running in a cemicircular channel.
+Dobson Mounting: A type of AZ mounting using simple plywood box sections.
+It is typified by having teflon pads to give low friction movement of the Azimuthal and Dec axes.
+The Az is two flat surfaces with a bolt for an axel, and the dec axes are made of a stout tube running in a cemicircular, teflon lubricated channel.

 They are very smooth in opearton and sturdy giving many years faultless use.
 It was designed by John Dobson as a simple, effective and cheap way of mounting very large Newtonian telescopes.